-- Committing academic dishonesty by copying from a peer, duplicating a peer's work and submitting it as one's own work, cutting and pasting Internet-based content, and submitting it as one's own and/or printing Internet content and submitting as one's own. - Engaging in sexual activity, including the exposure and contact of private body parts. - Stealing and/or attempting to steal from GEC as a school, GEC staff, and/or GEC peers, items valued at less than \$100.
+- Loud, boisterous behavior, including peer-to-peer arguing, and language, and tones that disrupt GEC or patrons of area retail stores and restaurants and do not stop and/or minimize with re-direction from GEC Staff Members.
+This includes both in the building and the distance learning classrooms and Teams learning and community spaces. - Failure to comply with GEC's safety and security policies including bag check policies and protocols. - Committing academic dishonesty by copying from a peer, duplicating a peer's work and submitting it as one's own work, cutting and pasting Internet-based content, and submitting it as one's own and/or printing Internet content and submitting as one's own.

+- Additionally, this includes utilizing tools such as ChatGPT to submit class assignments that will be flagged as academic dishonesty by a plagiarism checker. - Engaging in sexual activity, including the exposure and contact of private body parts. - Stealing and/or attempting to steal from GEC as a school, GEC staff, and/or GEC peers, items valued at less than \$100.